nicolgorostiaga/Rover-project/TX2_Nodes-master/README.md

 # TX2 OS
 Download SDK Manager and flash Jetpack 3.3.1.
-This is the Cuda 9.0 and tegra 4.4.38 needed for this project.
+The Os will be ubuntu 16.04 LTS and will have Cuda 9.0 and tegra 4.4.38 which is needed for this project.
 At cmake ../ download only the image recognition packages, object detection packages, and FCN-Alexnet-cityscapes-HD package.

   $ sudo apt-get update